karimmedany/Star_Wars/README.md

 # Star_Wars
-The app contains the following:
+it's an app contains the following:
-- Web api service created by .NET and C# as a backend.
+- Web api service created by .NET and C# as a backend "using MediatR pattern CQRS" excluded logging, performance filter check.
 - Angular 2+ as a frontend.

 Make sure about the following configuration.